 The Sunset Beach at Lake Diefenbaker Subdivision is Zoned Resort Residential.
 Comprehensive information on recreational resort zoning, developing, and building permits can be found here.

-All buildings in the RM of Loreburn over 100 square feet require:
+All buildings in the RM of Loreburn require:

 Cabins, RTM’s, park models or RV’s are all permitted in the Recreational Resort Zoned District of Sunset Beach.